-The paid-up equity share capital as on March 31 2021 was Rs.
-13.86Crores (PY Rs.
-13.86 Crores).
+The paid-up equity share capital as on March 31 2021 was Rs 13.86Crores (PY Rs 13.86 Crores).

-Your Company continues to generate substantial post-tax operating freecash flows and the same have been applied to meet capital expenditure besides other usesincluding investments in the UK Subsidiary retirement of debt and payment of dividend.Your Company on a standalone basis continued to be debt- free and at the end of the yearcarried cash and liquid investments of around Rs 700 Crores after investments inUltrafresh Modular Solutions Limited to the tune of Rs.
-19.2 Crores.
+Your Company continues to generate substantial post-tax operating freecash flows and the same have been applied to meet capital expenditure besides other usesincluding investments in Ultrafresh Modular Solutions Limited and payment of dividend.Your Company on a standalone basis continued to be debt- free and at the end of the yearcarried cash and liquid investments of around Rs 700 Crores after investments inUltrafresh Modular Solutions Limited to the tune of Rs 20 Crores.

 K. CAPITAL EXPENDITURE PLANS

-During the year your Company invested an additional amount of Rs 20 Crores in M/sUltrafresh Modular Solutions Limited through primary and secondary acquisition for ashareholding of around 41% in that company.
-Other than this your Company carriesshort-term investments in mutual funds as a part of treasury operations as mentioned in para I.
+During the year your Company invested an amount of Rs 20 Crores in M/sUltrafresh Modular Solutions Limited through primary and secondary acquisition for ashareholding of around 41% in that company.
+Other than this your Company carriesshort-term investments in mutual funds as a part of treasury operations as mentioned inpara-J.

 M. INTERNAL CONTROL SYSTEMS

 Your Company has necessary Internal Control Systems in place which iscommensurate with the size scale and complexity of its operations.
 Your Company iscontinuously making improvements in internal control systems keeping in view theincreasing level of activities.
 Independent team of Internal Auditors/ Management Auditorsare carrying out internal audits and advising the management on strengthening of internalcontrol systems.
 The reports are periodically discussed internally.
 Significant auditobservations and corrective actions thereon are presented to the Audit Committee.

 N. DEVELOPMENTS IN HUMAN RESOURCES

 In line with the Long-Range Plan your Company has implementedstrategic HR initiatives covering competency development talent management leadershipdevelopment succession management etc. The in-house Human Resource Department isconstantly being strengthened.
 A host of people development programmes are put in place ona continuous basis.
 Your Company continues to impart knowledge and talent developmentprogrammes through digital means and the training milestones were achieved across alllayers of management.

-Keeping in mind the physical and mental well-being of the employeescaused by the pandemic your Company has organized healthcare infrastructure bothphysical and digital at various work places.
-Free vaccination for all employees includingcontract workmen and their dependents has been organized.
-Financial and rehabilitationsupport for affected employees are being provided and also extended to the dependents ofthe employees who have unfortunately succumbed to the infection.
+Keeping in mind the physical and mental well-being of the employeescaused by the pandemic your Company has organized healthcare infrastructure bothphysical and digital at various workplaces.
+Free vaccination for all employees includingcontract workers and their dependents were organized and all the employees in theorganisation are double vaccinated.

-The direct employment strength stood at 1442 as compared to 1442 in theprevious year.
+The direct employment strength stood at 1418 as compared to 1442 in theprevious year.

-Your Company is neither inviting or accepting Deposits from public orshareholders and hence there are no deposits outstanding or remaining unpaid as at the endof March 312021.
+Your Company is neither inviting or accepting Deposits from public orshareholders and hence there are no deposits outstanding or remaining unpaid as at the endof March 312022.